davidholiday/kcar/README.md

 ## what is this?
 K-car is a fast, flexible, way to microservice.
 It uses [Apache Camel](https://camel.apache.org/) to empower teams to quickly deliver complex business logic in a way scales.

-Units of business logic, compositions of business logic (called routes), and the service platform on which routes are deployed are all 100% encapsulated.
-This allows engineers to work independently, for every element in the assembly to have its own properties file, for every element in the assembly to have its own robust set of tests, and for elements to be re-used without cutting and pasting source from one project to another.
+Units of business logic, compositions of business logic, and the service platform on which those compositions are deployed, are all 100% encapsulated.
+This allows:

+* engineers to work independently.

+* for every element in the assembly to have its own properties file.

+* for every element in the assembly to have its own robust set of tests.

+* for elements to be re-used without cutting and pasting source from one project to another.

 It accomplishes this by using a feature of the build tool, [Maven](https://maven.apache.org/), that allows for project source code to be instanced in much the same way an OOP developer would create an instance of a class.
 When combined with a framework that's highly modular like Camel, the result is something in which your build artifacts are highly modular as well.
-This allows work to be distributed more easily across an engineering org because it can be decomposed to a fine degree, and everyone is working in their neatly encapsulated sand box.
+This allows work to be distributed more easily across an engineering org because work is readily decomposed into something that allows everyone to work and share through the lens of neatly-encapsulated units of work.

 As a process it also scales for the same reason -and- the paradigm facilitates re-use of components in exactly the same way Java developers already do so via stores like [Maven Central](https://search.maven.org/).

-The project is called __K-car__ in honor of [Chrysler's K platform](https://en.wikipedia.org/wiki/Chrysler_K_platform) from which the philosophy of building complex machinery from a collection of standardized, encapsulated, components is derived.
+The project is called __K-car__ in honor of [Chrysler's K platform](https://en.wikipedia.org/wiki/Chrysler_K_platform) from which the idea of rapidly building microservices from a collection of standardized, encapsulated, components is derived.

 [back to contents](#contents)